 The steady pace of the pandemic is still a concern for many, as the pandemic reaches its 1-year anniversary and much of Ontario still remains in lockdown or restricted.
 Many young families who were looking to buy prior to the pandemic may have questioned if the housing market would crash resulting in lower prices.
 Fast forward a year later, mortgage rates are at a historic low however supply is low, and demand is high.

-Limited inventory has resulted in the market being in favor of the seller.
-With limited options more people are vying for the same homes, which means they are offering more than asking price to secure their desired home.
-Bidding wars are at a historic high, allowing for homes to be sold on average way above asking price.
-If one were looking to buy a home for a certain price, they would now also have to consider either looking for homes with less features to accommodate the fluctuation or they would have to adjust their budget and their down payment to afford the same home.
-This is where, the option of pre-construction, can make your dream of home ownership more viable.
-With the option of a pre con, you are able to lock in the price that the home is selling for now, rather than what the home will be selling for in 3-4 years.
+Limited inventory has resulted in the market is in favor of the seller.
+With limited options, more people are vying for the same homes, which means they are offering more than the asking price to secure their desired home.
+Bidding wars are at a historic high, allowing for homes to be sold on average way above the asking price.
+If one were looking to buy a home for a certain price, they would now also have to consider either looking for homes with fewer features to accommodate the fluctuation or they would have to adjust their budget and their down payment to afford the same home.
+This is where, the option of pre-construction, can make your dream of homeownership more viable.
+With the option of a pre-con, you are able to lock in the price that the home is selling for now, rather than what the home will be selling for in 3-4 years.
 Based on current trends pricing is projected to increase significantly.
 Buying a pre-construction can skip you the regret of more time passing and wishing you had purchased at an advantage several years prior.
 Plus, you can avoid bidding wars altogether.